 Hailed by The New York Times as “a bass with an attitude and the goods to back it up,” Matt Boehler has been critically acclaimed both for his dramatic skill and his vocal ability.
 With Wolf Trap Opera Company, Mr. Boehler garnered much praise in the title role of Sweeney Todd, causing The Washington Post to proclaim, “He is, quite simply, a marvel.”

 The current season features two opera and company premieres for Mr. Boehler: the role of Uncle in the world premiere of Kevin Puts and Mark Campbell’s Elizabeth Cree with Opera Philadelphia, and the role of the Director in the American premiere of Michael Gordon and Deborah Artman’s Acquanetta with the Prototype Festival in NYC.
-It includes returns to Minnesota Opera for Bartolo in The Marriage of Figaro and Sparafucile in Rigoletto, as well as Madison Opera for Osmin in The Abduction from the Seraglio.
-In concert, he can be heard in Mozart’s Requiem at the National Cathedral and with the Sacramento Choral Society.
+It includes returns to his home company of Minnesota Opera for Bartolo in The Marriage of Figaro and Sparafucile in Rigoletto, as well as Madison Opera for Osmin in The Abduction from the Seraglio.
+In concert, he can be heard in Mozart’s Requiem at the National Cathedral and with the Sacramento Choral Society, and in Bernstein’s Mass with the Ravinia Festival.

 The most recent seasons have displayed Boehler’s versatility in a great array of repertoire, from Sarastro in Die Zauberflöte with Canadian Opera Company to Il Cieco in Iris with Bard Summerscape and Mr. Mister in The Cradle Will Rock with Opera Saratoga.
 He debuted with Dallas Opera as the Donkey in the world premiere of Mark Adamo’s Becoming Santa Claus, and he made his role debut as Baron Ochs in Der Rosenkavalier with Victory Hall Opera, where he is an ensemble member.
-In concert, his performance of Rautavaara’s Vigilia at St. John the Divine in New York City was singled out by Opera News as “masterful,” and his performance in Handel’s Messiah with Musica Sacra was lauded as one that “commanded attention” by The New York Times.
+In concert, his performance of Rautavaara’s Vigilia at St. John the Divine in New York City was singled out by Opera News as “masterful,” and his performance in Handel’s Messiah with Musica Sacra was lauded by The New York Times as one that “commanded attention.”

 Boehler’s calendar over the last years has included engagements at some of classical music’s most prestigious venues.
 He has sung at The Metropolitan Opera in both Iolanta and The Nose, Théâtre Royal de La Monnaie in Daphne, and Canadian Opera Company in Roberto Devereux.
 He has been heard with the New York Philharmonic in Elektra, the Baltimore Symphony Orchestra in Bernstein’s Mass and with Spoleto Festival U.S.A. in Glass’ Kepler.